 A good traveler has no fixed plans and is not intent on arriving. ― Lao Tzu

 JOURNEY Camp is designed for all rising kindergarten through middle schoolchildren, although we are equipped to accommodate more campers during each session, we believe we are only as successful as our ability to relate and respond to each child’s needs individually.
 This is not only crucial to the success of our program, but also directly proportional to the staff-to-camper ratio we maintain.
 As such, we will limit space to 15 campers each session.
-With direct supervision from Adult and Volunteer Junior Counselors (rising 9th graders and up), 1:5 will be our maximum ratio at all times.
-We will also have other adults with us on various day, Suzanne Puckett will help us in our gardens, Kelly Dougherty will be with us many times this summer to lead in yoga.
+With direct supervision from Adult and Volunteer Counselors (9th graders and up), 1:5 will be our maximum ratio at all times.
+We will also have other adults with us on various day, Suzanne Puckett will help us in our gardens, Kelly Dougherty will be with us many times this summer to lead in yoga and Caroline Bracey will serve as the JOURNEY House helper.
 I anticipate our ratio will more likely average 1:4 – 1:3.

 During planned activities and open ended play, I will be observing, working with and encouraging your child(ren) to experience and try things that they may oppose to see where their systems need support.
 Together, we will strive to create a balance between your child’s inner and outer worlds as we help them to organize the information each sensory system is taking in.